Configure a Microsoft Dynamics CRM Internet-facing deployment

 Internet-facing server best practices

 To reduce the risk of "brute-force attacks" we strongly recommend that you implement a strong password policy for remote users who are accessing the domain where Microsoft Dynamics CRM is installed.
 For more information about how to implement a strong password policy in Windows Server, see Creating a Strong Password Policy on Microsoft TechNet and the "Understanding User Accounts" topic in Active Directory Users and Computers Help.

 The current Windows Server operating systems provide firewall software to prevent unauthorized connections to the server from remote computers.
 For more information about how to configure the Internet connection firewall for Internet Information Services (IIS) Manager, see the IIS Help.

 For information about how to make a Web site available on the Internet, see the "Domain Name Resolution" topic in the IIS Help.

 If you do not have a secure proxy and firewall solution on your network, we recommend that you use a dedicated remote access, proxy, or firewall server, such as the Windows Server Remote Access Server role or Forefront Unified Access Gateway (UAG).
 For more information, see Remote Access Overview and Forefront Unified Access Gateway 2010.

 Use the following steps as configuration guidelines.

-You can configure Microsoft Dynamics CRM Server 2011 for Internet access.
-To do this, run the Configure Claims-Based Authentication Wizard, and then run the Internet-Facing Deployment Configuration Wizard where Microsoft Dynamics CRM Server 2011 is installed.
+You can configure Microsoft Dynamics CRM Server for Internet access.
+To do this, run the Configure Claims-Based Authentication Wizard, and then run the Internet-Facing Deployment Configuration Wizard where the Deployment Administration Server role is installed.
 For more information, see the Deployment Manager Help.